Televisions

 In the G3 series, LG features its new MLA (Micro Lens Array) OLED panels.
 The MLA technology entails fitting several thousand micro lenses in front of each OLED subpixel.
 This approach better focuses scattered light in the organic layer and directs it to the panel's surface.
 Coupled with the "Brightness Booster Max" feature, LG promises a brightness increase of up to 70% and even wider viewing angles, although OLEDs are generally stable in this regard already.

-We tested the LG OLED G3 in the 65-inch model.
+This review covers the 65-inch LG OLED G3.
 LG also offers this television in 55-inch, 77-inch, and 83-inch sizes.
 In terms of image quality and features, these variants are likely to be similar, but energy efficiency may differ.

 <strong>Currently the Brightest OLED</strong>